 Acknowledgement: Picture: “Lifelong Learning”, 2 Franklin Town Blvd.(the Fountains at Logan Square, 18th and Callowhill St.).
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence. http://www.flickr.com/photos/mikeleonephotos/2936063357/

-How to cite this article: Smith, M. K. (1999) ‘The humanistic to learning’, the encyclopedia of informal education. http://infed.org/mobi/humanistic-orientations-to-learning/.
+How to cite this article: Smith, M. K. (1999) ‘The humanistic to learning’, The encyclopedia of pedagogy and informal education. https://infed.org/mobi/humanistic-orientations-to-learning/.
 Retrieved: insert date].

 © Mark K. Smith 1999